trello-archive/node-coffee-backtrace/README.md

 ## How to use

-1. Add to your package.json dependencies or type `npm install coffee-backtrace`.
+1. Add to your package.json dependencies and run `npm install` or run `npm install coffee-backtrace`.

 2. In your entry point file, add the following: